Skip to content

-The four-bed residential unit provides medically supervised alcohol and other drug withdrawal for Aboriginal people in a culturally secure environment.
+The four-bed residential unit provides medically supervised withdrawal from alcohol, opioids, amphetamines and other drugs for Aboriginal people in a culturally secure environment.
 Aboriginal people are treated with respect, empathy and understanding.

 The unit is staffed by doctors, nurses, Aboriginal alcohol and other drug workers and other support professionals.
 The client may choose to have a designated support person stay with them or visit on a daily basis.

 During the withdrawal process, clients are encouraged to look at the impact drug use has on themselves, their family and other key areas of their life.
 Clients are also taught strategies to prevent relapse after they have left the unit.

 Abstract adapted from West Australian Drug and Alcohol Office